Third-level education is becoming increasingly accessible to adults on both a full-time and a part-time basis.

 A modular programme is made up of separate modules, which are self-contained units within a course.
 You can study and complete each module separately at different stages during that course.
 Modular programmes can take place in regular classroom settings or can be part of a distance learning programme.
 Modular courses are available at degree level in some universities.

-The term "distance learning" covers a wide range of learning programmes that take place away from the physical presence of the classroom and the tutor.
+The term distance learning covers a wide range of learning programmes that take place away from the physical presence of the classroom and the tutor.
 If you participate in a distance learning programme, it is likely that you will use a wide range of packaged materials and media throughout your course.
-These could include tapes, videos and the Internet.

 Some courses organise periodic classes where students come together for a day, a weekend or a week at a time, in order to study intensively.